Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Introduction

 \section{Introduction}

-A common thread weaving through most AI policy proposals---from the E.U.
-Digital Services Act to a municipal hiring bill passed in New York City \citep{cumbo_local_2021}---is the now-familiar call for AI audits.
-Often defined as independent evaluations of the performance, fairness, or safety of deployed AI systems, AI audits have now been featured in several U.S. congressional bills~\citep{clarke_algorithmic_2019, lenhart_federal_2023} and state efforts~\citep{perrigo_california_2023,mendelson_stop_2021}, and the practice is regularly mentioned in AI governance proposals internationally~\cite{galindo_overview_2021}.

-Despite this increasing policy enthusiasm, the execution of effective \emph{AI audits} remains practically difficult.
-The maturity of the audit ecosystem in the technology sector still lags far behind audit practices common in other industries, such as finance and healthcare~\citep{raji_closing_2020, raji_outsider_2022}.
-A dearth of generalized AI audit guidance is remedied only partially by recent efforts from government advisory bodies like the U.K.'s Information Commissioner's Office (ICO)~\cite{information_commissioners_office_annex_2023}, the U.S. National Institute of Standards and Technology~\cite{tabassi_ai_2023} and others \citep{office_of_science_and_technology_policy_blueprint_2022}.
-In actuality, these evaluations remain inconsistent and unreliable \citep{ryan-mosley_why_2023}, and the lack of access and visibility to many AI products leaves external auditors without the information needed to make adequate, truly legitimate independent assessments \citep{holstein_improving_2019}.
+Despite increasing policy enthusiasm,\footnote{AI audits have been featured in several recent U.S. congressional bills~\citep{clarke_algorithmic_2019, lenhart_federal_2023} and state efforts~\citep{perrigo_california_2023,mendelson_stop_2021}, and the practice is regularly mentioned in AI governance proposals internationally~\cite{galindo_overview_2021}, from the E.U.
+Digital Services Act to a municipal hiring bill passed in New York City \citep{cumbo_local_2021}. } the execution of effective \emph{AI audits} remains practically difficult.
+Often defined as independent evaluations of the performance, fairness, legality, or safety of deployed AI systems, the maturity of the audit ecosystem in the technology sector lags far behind other industries such as finance and healthcare~\citep{raji_closing_2020, raji_outsider_2022}.\footnote{This dearth of generalized AI audit guidance is remedied only partially by recent efforts from government advisory bodies like the U.K.'s Information Commissioner's Office (ICO)~\cite{information_commissioners_office_annex_2023}, the U.S. National Institute of Standards and Technology~\cite{tabassi_ai_2023} and others \citep{office_of_science_and_technology_policy_blueprint_2022}.} AI audits are often inconsistent and unreliable \citep{ryan-mosley_why_2023}, and the lack of access and visibility to many AI systems leaves auditors without the information needed to make adequate and truly independent assessments \citep{holstein_improving_2019, terzis_law_2024}.